 If you are unable to reach us by dialing 8-1-1 from your phone, please contact your telephone service provider to arrange access.
 In a few cases local telephone service provider may not be able to support 8-1-1 dialing.
 If this is the case for you, please access our service using our 10-digit number: 604-215-8110.

-What services to HealthLink BC’s qualified exercise professionals provide?
+What services does HealthLink BC’s qualified exercise professionals provide?

 Services for the Public